junland/hello-deb/README.md

 `copyright` - Plain text, used to place source code license info.

-`changelog` - Plain text (However needs special format described in [here](https://www.debian.org/doc/debian-policy/#document-ch-source)), used to describe the changes made to your code.
+`changelog` - Plain text (However needs special format described in [here](https://www.debian.org/doc/debian-policy/#document-ch-source), I would highly read this since the `changelog` file is very sensitive and if you do it wrong you will get lots of warnings in your build.), used to describe the changes made to your code.

 `rules` - Makefile, used to build the package.

 For more information please visit this [section](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#copyright) in the Debian maintaniers guide.

 For this repo, I also have `compat` which just tell's the build tool to use a certain version for building packages.
-(Just helps with avoiding some warnings on the output.
+(Just helps with avoiding some warnings on the output.)

 ## Getting started
 _I am using a Vagrant VM (Ubuntu 17.10) to do this work, I highly advise you do the same (Just not your main workstation's OS.)_